mementomoryn/rmm/docs/TEMPLATE.md

 * Enabling **Allow GitHub Actions to create and approve pull requests** on [Actions permissions → Workflow permissions](../../../settings/actions).
 > [!CAUTION]
-> The workflow will not be able to create pull request for the synced changes.
+> The workflow will not be able to create pull request for the synced changes, when not fulfilled.

 * `WORKFLOW_TOKEN` does not have `workflow read & write` permissions.
 > [!CAUTION]
-> The workflow will not be able to sync changes made to the files inside `.github/workflows` folder.
+> The workflow will not be able to sync changes made to the files inside `.github/workflows` folder, when not fulfilled.

-* `WORKFLOW_TOKEN` secrets is empty.
+* `WORKFLOW_TOKEN` secrets must not be empty.
 > [!WARNING]
-> All workflow steps will be skipped.
+> All workflow steps will be skipped, when not fulfilled.

 ## Secrets